Subject Areas: Economic Education, Information Technology, Economics of Sports,

 Professor Harmon received his Ph.D. in economics from Rutgers University.
 He is associate professor of economics at the University since 1994.
-His research interests include a wide-ranging set of topics in economic education, public finance, housing economics, and sports economics.
-His work has been published in journals such as Journal of Urban Economics, American Economic Review (Papers and Proceedings), National Tax Journal, Journal of Economic Education, Journal of Real Estate Finance and Economics, and Real Estate Economics.
+His commitment to teaching has been recognized by several university wide awards including the AAUP-UConn Career Excellence Teaching Award 2022, and the UConn University Teaching Fellow Award 2021.
+His current research interests are economic education and sports economics.
+His work has been published in academic journals including Journal of Urban Economics, American Economic Review, National Tax Journal, Journal of Economic Education, Journal of Real Estate Finance and Economics, and Real Estate Economics.
 He has written extensively about online instructional methods and learning outcomes.
-He has contributed to development of the UConn Master of Science in Quantitative Economics (MSQE) program since 2017.
-Professor Harmon is a past member of the American Economic Association Committee on Economic Education (2018-21), and chair of the Committee on the Economic Status of the Profession, for the American Association of University Professors (2018-p).
-In 2021 he was honored with the University Teaching Fellow Award which recognizes faculty that show a commitment to teaching, demonstrated knowledge of pedagogy, and an interest in fostering innovative teaching practices at the University.
-He is a recipient of the 2012 Grillo Outstanding Teacher Award in the UConn Economics Department, and the 2000 University of Connecticut Chancellor’s Information Technology Award.
+His service to UConn includes contributing to development of the UConn Master of Science in Quantitative Economics (MSQE) program since its inception in 2017.
+His service to the external community includes serving as a member of the American Economic Association Committee on Economic Education (2018-21), and currently as chair of the Committee on the Economic Status of the Profession, for the American Association of University Professors (2018-p).

 Ph.D., Economics, Rutgers University

 Honors and Appointments:

 — 2022 Career Excellence Teaching Award, The AAUP-UConn Chapter

 — 2021 University Teaching Fellow Award, UConn Center for Excellence in Teaching and Learning (CETL)

 — 2018 American Economic Association, Committee on Economic Education